cloudevents/spec/http-protocol-binding.md

 In the _batched_ content mode several events are batched into a single HTTP request or response body using an [event format](#14-event-formats) that supports batching.

+In the _multipart_ content mode several events are sent into a single HTTP request or response body allowing to represent, on each part, an event or in binary mode or in structured mode.

 ### 1.4.
 Event Formats